ET-Legacy-Competitive/faq/README.md

 Frequently Asked Questions for ET: Legacy Competitive Discord community.
+Please refer to the Wiki section to discover our FAQ.